Skip to main content

 The National Technical Assistance Center on Transition: The Collaborative (NTACT:C) is a Technical Assistance (TA) Center co-funded by the U.S. Department of Education’s Office of Special Education Programs (OSEP) and the Rehabilitation Services Administration (RSA).

-They offer TA on a variety of topics including Indicator 1 (graduation) and 2 (dropout).
+They offer TA on a variety of topics, including Indicator 1 (graduation) and 2 (dropout).

-Education and Career Action Plan (ECAP)
+An Education and Career Action Plan (ECAP)

 An ECAP reflects a student’s current plan of coursework, career aspirations, and extended learning opportunities in order to develop the student’s individual academic and career goals.

-Peer-Based Person-Centered Planning (PCP) Facilitator New*
+Peer-Based Person-Centered Planning (PCP) Facilitator

 With support and funding from ADE/ESS Special Projects, Diverse Ability Incorporated (DAI), is offering a pilot project where up to 50 students will be supported in developing a person-centered plan through the use of a peer facilitator.
 As an extension to the IEP team, the peer facilitator will assist the student to develop a person-centered plan that will promote the student’s choices and ability to achieve the life he or she wishes to lead.

 We are connecting educators and other stakeholders to DAI for this exciting opportunity.
-By completing this survey, you are either requesting more information or you are demonstrating interest for your student(s) to receive this service.
+By completing this survey, you are either requesting more information or you are demonstrating interest in your student(s) to receive this service.
 Despite the limited number of students that will be serviced, a representative from DAI will reach out to everyone on this list to discuss the project.

 If you have questions about this project, please reach out to the ADE/ESS Secondary Transition Team.